-The Kentucky Department of Education is a service agency of the Commonwealth of Kentucky.
+The Kentucky Department of Education is a service agency of the Commonwealth of Kentucky, and part of the Education and Workforce Development Cabinet.
 The department provides resources and guidance to Kentucky's public schools and districts as they implement the state's P-12 education requirements.
 The department also serves as the state liaison for federal education requirements and funding opportunities.

-The department is an agency of the state Education Cabinet.
-It is led by an appointed Commissioner of Education, who answers to the 11-member Kentucky Board of Education.
+The department is led by an appointed Commissioner of Education, who is hired by and answers to the 11-member Kentucky Board of Education.
 Offices are administered by associate commissioners, and divisions within those offices are administered by division directors.

-The department has approximately 400 Frankfort-based employees.
-See the Programs and Services Directory for information on specific programs, initiatives and resources, including staff who work with those.
+for information on specific programs, initiatives and resources, including staff who work with specific programs.

 The department's major activities include:

 - administering the statewide assessment and accountability system;

 - providing technical assistance to schools and districts in the areas of finance, management and curriculum;